This interface is based on the "CommonHandler" concept defined in early drafts of XQJ.

 This class provides all the conversion methods used to convert data between XDM values and Java values in the XQJ API.

 This package contains an implementation of the XQJ specification defined in JSR 225.
-This API never became part of the Java Standard Edition platform, but it is supported by a variety of Java-based XQuery engines.
+This API is not yet part of the Java Standard Edition platform, but it is widely supported by a variety of Java-based XQuery engines.

 Saxon's implementation of the